-“Ensuring your new hires are correctly entered into your HR software will save you a lot of headaches down the road,” said Sundee Peterson, training and curriculum development manager at Strategic Resources Inc. “This includes [ensuring] the proper accounting codes, labor categories, exempt status, and rate of pay are all accurate and kept up to date.”
+“Ensuring your new hires are correctly entered into your HR software will save you a lot of headaches down the road,” said Sundee Peterson, training and development coordinator at Strategic Resources Inc. “This includes [ensuring] the proper accounting codes, labor categories, exempt status and rate of pay are all accurate and kept up to date.”

 Keeping track of all your employees’ payroll records and pay stubs can be challenging, especially as your company grows and hires more employees.
-With so many documents – like payroll reports, expense reports and receipts – it’s easy to lose track of one or to introduce miscalculations.
+With so many documents, such as payroll reports, expense reports and receipts, it’s easy to lose track of one or to introduce miscalculations.
 An organized payroll system prevents documents from being misplaced and creating employee pay mistakes.

-Tip: Automated payroll solutions are a great way to ensure a seamless payroll deduction process.
-The best payroll software makes it easy to track all payroll withholdings and will automatically deduct the proper amount from each employee paycheck.
+Automated payroll solutions are a great way to ensure a seamless payroll deduction process.
+The best payroll software makes it easy to track all payroll withholdings and will deduct the proper amount automatically from each employee’s paycheck.

 Not all payroll software and programs are compatible with one another.
 As systems become outdated and new ones emerge, they might not work together or transfer data seamlessly.
-To avoid this issue, look into software that performs multiple tasks when you’re researching your prospective payroll systems.
+While you may be able to transfer some of the data manually, it also introduces human error and data integrity concerns.

-Employers who misclassify their employees or neglect to pay payroll taxes on time or in full could face major consequences, like hefty fines, a shutdown of their business, or other troubling legal issues.
+Employers who misclassify their employees or neglect to pay payroll taxes on time or in full could face major consequences, such as hefty fines, a shutdown of their business or other troubling legal issues.
 The IRS is aggressive in pursuing missed payroll taxes, so you need to check diligently that you are paying the proper amount.

 All companies need to adhere to strict schedules for accounting.
 If you miss a payroll deadline, it can result in an employee not getting paid on time.
 This mishap could cause a complete loss of wages, depending on expense policies.
 As with payroll tax deadlines, you need to be hypervigilant about meeting these due dates.

-Every state has different rules and regulations for employers, and they’re always changing.
-Your business needs to stay up to date on any revisions to ensure you’re in compliance.
+Every state has different rules and regulations for employers and they’re always changing.
+Your business needs to stay up to date on any revisions to ensure you comply.
 Failure to do so could lead to negative government intervention.

 Payroll correction is when adjustments to an employee’s pay are necessary.
-This can happen for a variety of reasons, such as the employee or employer not accounting for time off, not submitting overtime, or not adding a commission to the last paycheck of a quarter.
+This can happen for various reasons, such as the employee or employer not accounting for time off, not submitting overtime or not adding a commission to the last paycheck of a quarter.
 When these errors occur, they must be corrected immediately so the missed wages can be added to the employee’s next paycheck.

 Once all the relevant information is in the system, the software does all of the major calculations for you.
 This prevents common blunders like miscalculating information or forgetting to make adjustments.
 In the event of any errors, the payroll software will alert managers to the discrepancy.

 Since it is connected to the internet, HR software can ensure your business’s ongoing compliance with government rules and regulations.
 When new changes are made, the software updates automatically to reflect them.
-It then informs its users of new changes and makes the necessary adjustments going forward.
+Then, it informs its users of new changes and makes the necessary adjustments going forward.

 HR software puts your company’s payroll through a regular, organized system.
-Payroll will automatically be delivered, whether by check or direct deposit.
+Payroll will be delivered automatically, whether by check or direct deposit.
 These systems can also remember important tax deadlines for you.